sap-tutorials/Tutorials/tutorials/hana-clients-cf/hana-clients-cf.md

   - How to use the command line interface (CLI) to deploy a Node.js app to Cloud Foundry or XS advanced
   - How to view the logs and enable tracing in the deployed app

 In the previous tutorials, applications that queried SAP HANA were run on a local machine.
-In this tutorial, a simple application will be run within the SAP Cloud Platform which uses Cloud Foundry or within the SAP HANA, express edition which uses XS advanced (and is also based on Cloud Foundry).
+In this tutorial, a simple application will be run within the SAP BTP which uses Cloud Foundry or within the SAP HANA, express edition which uses XS advanced (and is also based on Cloud Foundry).

 For additional details, consult  [The XS Advanced Programming Model](https://help.sap.com/viewer/4505d0bdaf4948449b7f7379d24d0f0d/latest/en-US/df19a03dc07e4ba19db4e0006c1da429.html).
 For a more complete example, see the Node.js topics in week 3 of [Software Development on SAP HANA](https://open.sap.com/courses/hana7).